anushamaurya/Gemini-clone/README.md

 Gemini Clone
 Welcome to the Gemini Clone project!
 This project aims to replicate the conversational capabilities and functionalities of Gemini, an AI language model developed by Google.
-By building this clone, chatbot development, and AI-powered conversational interfaces.
+By building this clone,you can explore chatbot development, and AI-powered conversational interfaces.

 How to Setup & Run this Project
 ❖ Install NodeJs ( Ignore If Already Installed)